Seattle Bathroom Remodel

 - A “Stabilization Bar” in the shower

 - Pull-out spice units provide storage for medications and grooming supplies

 - A jewelry safe concealed inside a specially designed cabinet at the dressing table

 Period detailing combined with modern aging-in-place elements help deliver the ultimate in luxury and timeless design.

 Ready to revive your design dreams?
 Get in touch with Neil Kelly today.

-Kathleen Donohue’s distinctive designs have graced the world of kitchens and baths for over 30 year throughout the Pacific Northwest.
+Kathleen’s distinctive designs have graced the world of kitchens and baths throughout the Pacific Northwest for 35 years.
 Her heartfelt approach has earned Kathleen national design awards from the NKBA, the SubZero Design Competition, and NARI.
 Many of Kathleen’s award-winning projects have been featured in national consumer and trade publications.
 One publication, from McGraw Hill, is actually her own book, “Theme Design for Kitchens and Baths.”